jmcgill/cuter/slides/polylines.markdown

 ### Polylines

 Polylines are used to connect points on the globe.
-Each Maps API Polyline uses an array of LatLng objects to determine what points to connect.
+Each {Polyline} uses an array of {LatLng}s to determine the points to connect.

-Arrays in Javascript collect groups of objects, and look like this:
+Arrays in JavaScript collect groups of objects, and look like this:

     var array = [
         ...,
+        ...,
         ...
     ];

-The code on the left shows the trip we made from Sydney to get here.
+The map in this example shows the route we took to get from Sydney to Brisbane.

 You can control the appearance of Polylines using the {PolylineOptions} object.

 ### Code
 function initialize() {
     var myOptions = {
-      zoom: 8,
+      zoom: 5,
-      center: new google.maps.LatLng(-34.397, 150.644),
+      center: new google.maps.LatLng(-31.7, 152.32),
       mapTypeId: google.maps.MapTypeId.ROADMAP
     };